ngjunsiang/laymansguide-src/season5/issue063/issue063.md

 Okay, quick unpacking here.
 Remember that the virtual memory space is where all our devices get an address?
 Hard drives, USB devices, network interfaces, … and of course, physical memory.
 Programs request data from and send data to these devices by using their virtual memory addresses.
 Each cell in physical memory also gets an address in virtual memory space.

 Within the physical memory part of the virtual memory space, there are portions which are set aside *for the OS only*.
 This is the **kernel address space**, which is where critical information such as user privilege tables and OS state get stored.
 Knowing the addresses in the kernel address space is a big requirement for many exploits, so OS engineers obviously put a lot of work into make sure they are as hard to guess or discover as possible.

-For example, newer versions of Linux randomise the location of the kernel address space at each computer bootup, to make it harder for an attacker to guess.
-It is still possible for the attacker to slowly probe which parts of the address space it can access, and which parts it can’t, and make a guess where the kernel address space is.

 **Issue summary:** For Meltdown to Spectre to work, they need two things: (1) Permission to carry out instructions (i.e. run programs) on the OS, and (2) knowledge of where the kernel address space is.